Bobyue0118/Dyna-Q-Learning/README.md

 # Run
-To see the result, type in your cmd or powershell:
+To see the result, find the path and run by:
 ```
 python main.py
  ```